nmezhenskyi/rcs/README.md

 RCS, which stands for Remote Caching Server, is an in-memory key-value data store written in Go.
 It is designed to be used in distributed systems.
 RCS prioritizes versatility over efficiency.
-It provides three diffent APIs: HTTP, gRPC, and the native one.
-This project was created out of curiosity and inspired by Memcached.
+It provides three distinct APIs: gRPC, HTTP, and Native.
+This project was created out of curiosity as a learning exercise.
+Inspired by Memcached and Redis.

 ## Features